 Protecting yourself against IR35 enquiry

 Even if you have done everything right, it may not stop HMRC from looking into your affairs.
 An IR35 enquiry can cost in extra accountancy fees, your time and cause a fair degree of stress.

-Sometimes insurance can help.
+Sometimes certain type of business insurance can help.
 Suited self employed professional indemnity insurance automatically includes commercial legal expenses insurance which would cover this type of situation.
 Specifically if your chances of rebuffing such an enquiry are strong.